rekhaDevs/samagragovernance.in/src/pages/team/index.md

       worked with Blue Vector, a creative agency based out of Gurgaon, that he co-founded.
 He assumed various cross-functional roles at the start-up and his last project involved conceptualising a marketing tech product.
-He has previously also worked at EY.\n\nHis belief that governance is the critical lever to creating sustainable and scalable solutions brought him to Samagra.
-He is currently part of the ADAPT team in Odisha.
+He has previously also worked at EY.
+His belief that governance is the critical lever to creating sustainable and scalable solutions brought him to Samagra.
+Currently, he is part of the SamagraX team.
     image: /img/Aayush.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aayushkedia'
     name: Aayush Kedia
-    project: ADAPT
+    project: SamagraX
   - bio: >-
       Abhay holds an MBA from Indian Institute of Management Ahmedabad and a dual degree in Mechanical Engineering from Indian Institute of Technology,